 This article explains how to enable Windows Defender to comply with your company's antivirus policies and fix accessibility issues.

-Windows Defender is a free tool that comes with the Windows 8/10/11 operating system that aids in defending your computer against security threats such as viruses, spyware, and malware.
+Windows Defender is a free tool with the Windows 8/10/11 operating system that aids in defending your computer against security threats such as viruses, spyware, and malware.
 It is a feature of Microsoft Windows' anti-malware program.
 In contrast to other antivirus programs from third parties, Windows Defender doesn't need to be downloaded and installed separately.
 Windows Security, Microsoft Defender, Windows Defender Antivirus, or Microsoft Defender Antivirus are additional names for Windows Defender.
 Let's take a look at the methods one by one.
 They are:

 Step 1.
 To get to System Settings, click on "Start" and then click on "Settings."